Solar eclipse: Gravity anomalies

 There is a long history of observations of gravity-related phenomena during solar eclipses, especially during the period of totality.
-In 1954, and again in 1959, Maurice Allais reported observations of strange and unexplained movement during solar eclipses.
+Maurice Allais reported observing unusual and unexplained movements during solar eclipses in both 1954 and 1959.
 The reality of this phenomenon, named the Allais effect, has remained controversial.
 Similarly, in 1970, Saxl and Allen observed the sudden change in motion of a torsion pendulum; this phenomenon is called the Saxl effect.

 Observation during the 1997 solar eclipse by Wang et al. suggested a possible gravitational shielding effect, which generated debate.
 In 2002, Wang and a collaborator published detailed data analysis, which suggested that the phenomenon still remains unexplained.